owodunni-lfischerstrom/Samanfattning/Chapter4-bcsearch.md

   * Searches several random possistions, chooses the best and starts again.
   *Stops when no better has been found for sertain amount of time.

+===

-###Genetic algorithms
+* Genetic algorithms
   * Combines diffrent solutions inorder to "breed" a optimal solution
   * Genetic mutations
   * Problem solution must be definable as a set witch can be mixed with other sets
   * Ex vector of numbers  that represent solutions to the problem